zhaoyj1122/antispoofing_DA_PS/README.md

 4. Post_selection: contains two post filter, one is CNN and another is SVM based.
 5. SD_systems: contains the deep learning based detection system.
 The GMM baseline system is released by the challenge organizers.

-Detailed user's manual will be complete in the near future.
 For any questions, please open issues or contact Yuanjun Zhao (yuanjun.zhao@research.uwa.edu.au)